mcendu/aerial/README.md

 Aerial (stylized as *aerial*) is a skin for beatoraja.

-This skin is a heavy work in progress, and has not yet achieved the state of being usable.
-Please help by sending pull requests if you can and are interested.
+This skin is a heavy work in progress.
+While it is currently usable, its featureset is far from complete.
+Please help by sending pull requests if you can and if you are interested.

 ## License